james-jhnsn/ElastiServe/README.md

 - **Node.js**: Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 It is used in this project to create a simple non-containerized web application.

 These technologies work together to streamline the development process, enabling the creation of a non-containerized Node.js web application, packaging the source code using AWS CDK, creating the deployment infrastructure with AWS Elastic Beanstalk resources, and setting up a CI/CD pipeline using AWS CDK Pipelines powered by AWS CodePipeline.

-## Follow these steps to get started with the project:

-Clone the repository:

-    git clone <repository-url>

-Install the necessary dependencies:

-    npm install

-Configure AWS credentials:

-    aws configure

-Customize the configuration files as needed.

-Deploy the web application:

-    npm run deploy